-Pump are essential equipment when it comes to chemical process and product manufacturing.
+Pumps are essential equipment when it comes to chemical processes and product manufacturing.
 Pumps convert rotational kinetic energy into hydrodynamic energy and help to transfer fluid from one point to another.
 Pump runs by motors, the impeller is connected to shaft and shaft are connected to the motor.
 As the motor rotates, the impeller rotates which gives a moment to the fluid and if got pressure and discharged from the pump.
 Apart from selecting the proper pump for the process, operating the pump also plays an important role. do check Types of pump.

-The improper operating pump can result in damaging of pump and malfunction which will increase pump maintenance cost.
+The improper operating pump can result in damaging of pump and malfunction which will increase pump maintenance costs.
 Improper operating of the pump will also not allow you to have proper pump performance.
 Pump priming is a factor that has a direct effect on the pump impeller.

-what is pump priming?
+What is pump priming?

-Priming is the process in which the impeller of a centrifugal pump is submerged fully submerged in the fluid which is to be transfer with no any air trap inside.
+Priming is the process in which the impeller of a centrifugal pump is submerged fully submerged in the fluid which is to be transferred with no air trap inside.
 This process is essential prior to the pump’s startup.
 It is recommended to prime the centrifugal pump and then only start the pump.
 This can be considered as the initial step to prepare the pump for operation and avoid the dry running of the pump.

 Why pump priming is required | Is priming the pump is necessary?

-When we start the pump, impeller will rotate.
+When we start the pump, the impeller will rotate.
 Centrifugal pump impeller with develop pressure is proportional to the density of the fluid in the impeller.
-If the pump casing is not filled with water/fluid and air is present, the impeller will run in air, produce negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
+If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, produce negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
 This is why pump-priming in the centrifugal pump is required.

 How To Prime A Centrifugal Pump